 Anat Keinan is an Associate Professor of Business Administration in the Marketing Unit at Harvard Business School.
 She received her Ph.D. in Marketing, with distinction, from Columbia Business School.
 Professor Keinan is the winner of the 2011 JCR Ferber Award.
-Her work has been chosen by the New York Times as one of the "Best Ideas of 2006," and as a finalist for the Journal of Consumer Research 2009 best paper award.
+Her work has been chosen by the New York Times as one of the "Best Ideas of 2006," and as a finalist for the Journal of Consumer Research 2009 and 2014 best paper awards.
 Her research on consumer behavior has been published in the leading marketing, psychology, and managerial journals, and featured in hundreds of media outlets, including NPR, CNN, FOX, CBS, NBC, ABC, The Wall Street Journal, The New Yorker, Scientific American, BusinessWeek, Financial Times, Forbes, TIME, Boston Globe, Washington Post, Slate Magazine, Wired Magazine, Associated Press, and United Press International.
 She was named a Marketing Science Institute Young Scholar in 2013, and serves on the Editorial Review Board of JCR.
 At HBS, she teaches a new elective MBA course on Luxury Marketing.

 Professor Keinan’s research interests include Branding, Luxury Marketing, Symbolic Consumption, Consumer self-Control, Regret, Fairness and Ethics in Marketing, and the Consumption of Experiences.
 One stream of research examines consumer's regrets and shows that in the long run, choosing work over play leads to regrets about having missed out on the pleasures of life.
 Her research demonstrates that while in the short-term it appears preferable to act responsibly and choose virtue over vice, over time such righteous behavior generates increasing regret.
 Her research further demonstrates that anticipating distant-future regret may help individuals who chronically deprive themselves of hedonism to realize and remedy this tendency.

 Professor Keinan has also examined why consumers desire unusual and extreme consumption experiences that may actually be unpleasant and even aversive.
 Examples include consumers who voluntarily stay at ice hotels, where they sleep on beds made of ice in freezing temperatures, and consumers who eat at restaurants serving peculiar foods, such as bacon ice cream and chocolate truffles with vinegar and anchovies.
-Her research demonstrates that such preferences represent a broader phenomenon, whereby consumers derive utility from collecting memorable experiences, "checking off" items on their "experiential check list," and building their "experiential CV".
+Her research demonstrates that such preferences represent a broader phenomenon, whereby consumers derive utility from collecting memorable experiences, "checking off" items on their "experiential check list," and building their "experiential CV."